Why Russia Says There Is ‘Serious’ World War 3 Risk

 The fear of an escalation of the conflict in Ukraine to a nuclear war or even a Third World War (involving NATO and Russia) has been a constant concern since the beginning of the invasion.

-In March, days after the invasion began, Russian President Vladimir Putin said his “deterrent forces” were combat-ready – what he understood to be nuclear weapons – in “combat-ready” mode.
+In March, days after the invasion began, Russian President Vladimir Putin said his “deterrent forces” were ready for combat? what was understood as nuclear weapons? in “Combat Ready” mode.

-This raised fears that Moscow could use “tactical” nuclear weapons – which can be used over relatively short distances.
+Has this raised fears that Moscow could use “tactical” nuclear weapons? that can be used over relatively short distances.
 However, so far none of this has been confirmed.

 On Tuesday (26/4), British Prime Minister Boris Johnson was asked if he is concerned that the conflict in Ukraine could escalate to the nuclear level.
 He replied, “No.”